Ali-Hegazy-Ai/WhatsappLite/README.md

 | Windows **Long Paths** setting | Enabled | Required — see [Step 0: Enable Long Paths](#step-0--enable-long-paths-on-windows-critical) below |

 > First-time builds set up the Rust/Tauri toolchain and can take a few minutes.
 Subsequent builds are much faster.
+>
+> Don't want to do any of this by hand?
+Use the [Quick Build script](#quick-build-automated-script) instead — it automates this entire section.

 ---